 Each rule can trigger one or more actions: send alert notifications, create governance tasks with owners and deadlines, start a governance review, or create risk entries.
 Cooldown periods prevent alert fatigue by suppressing repeat notifications for a configurable interval.
 Recipient lists are set per rule, so a new-tool alert reaches the security team while a sensitive-department alert goes to the compliance officer.

 Most organizations that tackle shadow AI stop at detection.
 They identify which tools are in use, produce a report, and leave it to manual processes to decide what happens next.
-VerifyWise closes that gap with a governance wizard that converts a detected tool into a managed, trackable asset.
+The governance wizard in VerifyWise converts a detected tool into a managed, trackable asset through four steps.

-• Step 1: Add to Model Inventory.
-The detected tool is added to the organization's Model Inventory.
-Fields are pre-filled with detection data: tool name, provider, primary domain, category, initial risk score.
-The governance owner reviews and supplements this information.
+Step 1: Add to Model Inventory.
+The detected tool goes into the organization's Model Inventory.
+Fields are pre-filled from detection data (tool name, provider, primary domain, category, initial risk score).
+The governance owner reviews and fills in the rest.

-• Step 2: Assign governance ownership.
+Step 2: Assign governance ownership.
 An owner, reviewer, and due date are assigned.
-The owner drives the evaluation; the reviewer provides secondary oversight; the due date creates accountability.
+The owner drives the evaluation, the reviewer provides secondary oversight, and the due date creates accountability.

-• Step 4: Initiate model lifecycle (optional).
-The tool can be enrolled in a full lifecycle process, triggering vendor security review, legal review of terms of service, and data processing agreement negotiation.
+Step 4: Initiate model lifecycle (optional).
+The tool can be enrolled in a full lifecycle process: vendor security review, legal review of terms of service, and data processing agreement negotiation.

 As a tool moves through governance, its status progresses: Detected (no action taken), Under review (governance started), then one of four terminal states: Approved (sanctioned), Restricted (permitted with conditions), Blocked (prohibited), or Dismissed (irrelevant or false positive).